The Economy Shop Claremont has been a permanent fixture of the City of Claremont since the 1930’s and has always been run entirely by volunteers.

 Pam House took over as Shop Manager at the February 8th meeting in 2010.
 The April 5th meeting brought the welcome and surprising news that former board member, Ruth Coopersmith, to celebrate her 90th birthday, would make a donation of a new storage shed for the shop.
 To recognize the generous gift, Ruth and her son Jim, were invited to the coffee and she was presented with a “thank you” plaque.
 Over the summer, Jim and a crew of helpers removed the old shed and installed the new and larger one.
 In the fall, to help those who had trouble getting up the front step, Rich Laughton installed a grab bar.
 Because the optometrist’s office was often not open early in the morning, it was decided at the October 10th, 2011 meeting, that the Board members would take turns opening the Shop each morning.
 The afternoon, the volunteers locked the front door from the inside, then locked the back door, and put the key through the mail slot.
 After doing a wonderful job as Chair of Volunteers, at the December 12th meeting, Mary Jeanne Herrlinger announced that she would retire when we closed in June.
 To fill the vacant Chair of Volunteers position in the fall of 2012, Dena Morean agreed to take on that important job.
 The Pomona Valley Hospital Medical Center was chosen as a change of location for the annual volunteer coffee.
 During the spring, Frank Hungerford sold the Goldstien property to Andy Oshay of Alpine Hill Properties.
 Frank had been a good and supportive neighbor.
 Ann Lumsden was asked and agreed to call all scheduled volunteers at Tuesdays to remind them of their assignments.
 The 80th year shop anniversity was celebrated in 2013.
 This was heralded with a nice article in the Courier.
 At a meeting of the Claremont Coordinating Council, it was suggested by a man representing the Kiwanis that we apply for a grant to replace our badly scratched front windows.
 Norm Bortscheller applied and $545 was granted for the installation of the windows over the summer.
 Also, while we were closed for the summer break, Don Breyer and Dena Morean constructed a new sandwich board to be displayed on the sidewalk during our open hours.
 At the April 8th meeting, Rich Laughton announced that he had talked with the staff at the Annigian Law Firm and they agreed to keep our key at their office in the Goldstein Building starting in the fall.
 New members to the board this year were, Florence Kraft and Pat Reed.
 April 2014 meeting, after a discussion concerning ongoing with plumbing issues, $5,500 was withdrawn from our Balboa Savings account and Al Herrlinger contracted with Lee’s Plumbing to clear the lines to avoid future “backups”.
 Under Pam House’s direction, stenciling with information about the Shop, was applied to the front windows.
 At the October 8th meeting, Pat and Norm Bortscheller presented a plaque which was given to the Shop by CLASP, as recognition of our support for that organization.
 To simplify our procedure, it was suggested by Al Herrlinger, that we no longer accept checks from shoppers or volunteers.
 In February of 2015, it was announced that Fashion Mart, a local dress shop had closed and donated some equipment and clothing to the Shop.
 During the summer, a reconfiguration of the Shop was done using some of the “rounds” and other donated items, giving the Shop a new look.
 After 16 years of service, Norm Bortscheller resigned as President of the Board.
 A nominating committee was formed and the new officers: Rich Laughton, President; Pat Reed, Vice President; Al Herrlinger, Treasurer; and Pat Bortscheller; Secretary were installed at the June Meeting.
 At the December meeting, a donation was made to Shoes that Fit for the first time.
 In 2016, a By-Laws committee was formed under the direction of Pat Reed and after many meetings and discussions, the By-Laws were amended by the vote of the Board of Directors at the October 12, 2016 meeting.
 Also at this meeting a representative from Claremont Senior Community Services made a presentation about their services.
 After holding the Volunteer Recognition Coffee at the Hughes Center for many years, Karen and Pat Reed made arrangements with the Granite Creek Community Church to hold it at that location.
 This was a fiscal decision, as the church offered its use at no cost.
 With sales increasing, the money in the cash box for change was increased to $60.00.
 Over the summer of this year a new enclosed area was built as a display area for the east front window.
 In December, the Visiting Nurses Association, which we had supported, closed their office on First Street and donated many valuable items to the Shop for sale and use.
 On June 16th, Anne Davenport, a long time Claremont resident, teacher and Shop volunteer died suddenly.
 The summer of 2017 brought many improvements, including painting the outside of the building by Steve Brueger and purchase of a new awning from American Canvas.
 On the inside, the bathroom floor was painted and a “baby area” created and built by Pat Reed in the northeast corner of the building.
 In 2018, the Herrlingers moved after 21 years of service to the shop.
 Florence Draft took over the position of treasurer that Al Herrlingers had held for many years.
 Chuck Freitas and Jim Coopersmith, active volunteers for many years, joined the Board of Directors.
 New phones were installed and security cameras were purchased.
 2019, Karen Reed took over the position of shop manager from Pam House.
 Heating and AC equipment were replaced during the summer break.
 At the June meeting, it was decided that $25,000 be granted to ten nonprofit organizations.
 Estate sale donations were a great addition to stock and increased income.

 The shop was off to a good start in 2020, with many volunteers and good sales.
 This smooth operation ended abruptly with the beginning of the COVID pandemic in March.
 The volunteers were contacted, thanked and informed that the usual recognition coffee would be cancelled.
 The shop made donations to those organizations that were greatly affected by this pandemic. $4,000 was granted to the following non-profits: Claremont Senior Services, Meals on Wheels, Hope Partners, Project Sister and Uncommon Good.
 Board meetings were arranged by Rich Laughton and held on Zoom.
 With many safety measures in place, including required masks, and volunteers willing to work, the shop reopened on September 30th.
 2021 brought the creation of a website, EconClaremont.com.
 This was designed and donated by Kimberly Andria, for the Economy Shop to increase community exposure and shopper viability.
 The store went through a major renovation during the early summer 2021.
 Labor and supplies were donated for the projects of painting the inside of the building and a new floor covering.
 The shop re-opened on September 1st, 2021.
 The first “in person” board meeting since February of 2020, was held on October 12, 2021, in Freddie Watson’s back yard.
 2022 proved to be the best fund raising year in the history of the Economy Shop (dating from 1933), with $52,000.00 being donated to the following organizations: Aging Next, Claremont High School Theatre, CLASP (Claremont After School Programs), Claremont Meals on Wheels, Claremont Senior Foundation, Crossroads, Inc., Inland Valley Hope Partners, Project Sister, Santa Claus, Inc., Service Center for Independent Life, Shoes that Fit, and Uncommon Good.
 Public Relations: The web site continues to make the shop more visible to the public.
 Rich and Fran Laughton paid the fee for the shop to join the Chamber of Commerce.
 Pat Reed will represent the shop at Chamber events.
 Cindy Radici will be the contact with the Courier.
 All officers of the Board, except the secretary, agreed to continue for another term and remain members until 2025.
 Kimberly Andria, Mark and Cheryl Reed joined the Board.
 Carol and Rich Marrinelli resigned from the Board due to relocation to another state.
 Norm and Pat Bortscheller have been board members for 26 years and recently retired from the board, but not from volunteering!
 Both Norm and Pat were deemed to be Honorary Board Members.
 November 2023, CLASP honored the EconomyShop for its many years of support to CLASP and the Claremont Community.
 Since 1933, The Economy Shop has donated more than $1 million dollars to over 65 non-profit organizations in its 90 year history.
 CLASP itself has received $58,000 over the last 14 years!
 Awards were given by United States Representative, Judy Chu, who presented a Congressional Recognition Certificate to The Economy Shop.
 Other awards were presented by Claremont Mayor, Ed Reece from the Claremont City Council (see AWARDS page).
+2024 was a good year in sales for the shop and $36,000.00 were dontated to many Claremont and surrounding communities non-profit organizations.